fitnesstestlab/fitnesstestlab.com/README.md

 Your content goes here...
 ```

 ### Blog Post Formatting

 - **Title**: The title of your blog post
 - **Excerpt**: A brief description shown in blog previews
-- **Date**: Publication date in YYYY-MM-DD format (used for sorting, not displayed on site)
+- **Date**: Publication date in YYYY-MM-DD format (used for sorting)
 - **Author**: Your name
 - **Category**: Main category for the post (used for filtering)
 - **Tags**: Array of tags related to the post (used for filtering)
 - **Blogpost**: Boolean (true/false) to determine if post appears in the Blog Posts section (true) or Articles section (false)
 - **CoverImage**: Path to the cover image (place images in `public/images/blog/`)

 ### Adding Images

 Place your blog post images in the `public/images/blog/` directory.
-You can reference them in your Markdown like this:
+Reference them in Markdown like this:

 ```markdown
 ![Alt text](/images/blog/your-image.jpg)
 ```

 ### Markdown Features